syyyr/arduino-without-ide/README.md

 - This might not work for everyone and most likely won't work out-of-the-box[2].
 At least some of the values inside the Makefile will have to be changed to match your device.
-- The resulting binary file is a little bigger than what the IDE produces[3].
+- The resulting binary file is a little different than what the IDE produces.
   This could be solved by looking more into how A-IDE compiles things.
-Also, A-IDE does some clever pre-proccessing stuff, so that might be the cause of the increased code size.
+Also, A-IDE does some pre-proccessing to the source file, so will have to look into that, so that everything works.
+The IDE probably adds some init functions based on what you use in your program.
-- You lose some of the functionality of the Arduino "language".
+- You lose (some) of the functionality of the Arduino "language".
 For example, you can't just define a loop and a setup function, you have to structure your program as a normal C program (so you have to supply your own `main` function).
 The exact functionality could probably be implemented here too,